 F1 Goldendoodless and F1 Labradoodles

 The first generation Goldendoodles and Labradoodles are identified with the letter and number F1.
 These are the product of a pure Retriever which is bred with a pure Poodle.
 The result of this is 50% poodle and 50% Golden Retriever or Labrador Retriever.
 F1 Doodles are the traditional Doodle that have many of the traits people think of when then think Goldendoodle.
 They are intelligence, have a loving demeanor and are also referred to as being hypoallergenic.
 Many still shed a little though so best for a home with only light allergies.
 You also will notice the coats on this generation of Doodles.
 They are shaggy and can be curly.

 An F2 Goldendoodle is a second generation.
 This means the parents are both F1 Goldendoodles.
 The second generation Goldendoodles also have pretty similar qualities to the F1 Doodles.
 You will most likely get light shedding with the F2 generation Doodle.
 So they are best for homes with only light allergies.

 The F2B goldendoodle means there is a mix of generations also referred to as multigenerational doodles.
-It would be a F1 Doodle and an F1B Doodle.
+It would be a F1 Goldendoodle and an F1B Goldendoodle.
 While less common they are still a great generation.
 You see the non shedding quality come back in this generation so good for homes with moderate allergies.
 You still get the good traits of personality and good health also.

 Grooming will be a big requirement with Goldendoodles.
 Some more than others depending on the coat type.
 You should groom them about every 4 to 6 weeks and they should be brushed regularly.